Bannerman/server-ip-display/readme.txt

 License: GPLV2
 License URI: https://opensource.org/license/lgpl-2-0

+A simple WordPress plugin to show the IP of the current server on the WP Admin bar.
+Useful when migrating servers.

 == Description ==
 A simple WordPress plugin to show the IP of the current server on the WP Admin bar.
 Useful when migrating servers.